DilyanaKom/softuni-react-habit-superhero/README.md

 - Comment creators can modify or delete their own comments

 **User Authentication & Access Control**
-- User sign-up and login via Firebase Authentication
+- User sign-up and login via SoftUni practice server
 - Different access levels for guests vs. logged-in users
 - Users can only modify their own challenges and comments